How much does an eye examination cost?

 Digital retinal images are not covered by OHIP, but are strongly recommended as a baseline at an initial exam and then annually or biennially thereafter depending on findings.

-The cost for digital retinal imaging is $35.
+The cost for digital retinal imaging is $40 for adults, $20 for kids.

 What is a visual field?
 Is it covered by OHIP?